Sexual and reproductive health, and sexualities

 Methodological, policy and media analyses

-Ethical Considerations of Using Walking Interviews to Engage Migrant and Refugee Young People in Health Service Research (in press) SAGE Research Methods Cases in Social Science Ethics.
+Ethical Considerations of Using Walking Interviews to Engage Migrant and Refugee Young People in Health Service Research (2019) SAGE Research Methods Cases.

 Qualitative interviewing (2018) Handbook of Research Methods in Health Social Sciences.